frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/sensor-calibration.md

  * a motor (or another load) is connected between the common-shared phase and one of the other two phases
  * you have a multimeter, and understand how to measure voltage and current

+Later, you will be able use these sensors for [current limiting and low-battery limit](current-limiting-and-low-battery-limit.md)

 When you are in the CLI, start by entering the command `hwtest`.
 You will then be prompted to use a key to select the type of test.

  * key `v` will help you do voltage sensor calibration